croservices/cro/docs/cro-tool.md

     cro trace :http;

-To restrict that futher to just requests, do:
+To restrict that further to just requests, do:

     cro trace :http :request;